 This first tip comes from John Martinez, the founder of REI Sales Academy.

-To avoid spending too much time talking to tire-kickers, a lot of real estate investors will ask the seller for their lowest price within the first five minutes of the call.
+To avoid spending too much time talking to tire-kickers, many real estate investors will ask the seller for their lowest price within the first five minutes of the call.

 John recommends not doing that.
-In fact, he suggests that investors focus on price only after you’ve sold the seller on yourself and your business (more on that in the next tip).
+He suggests that investors focus on price only after you’ve sold the seller on yourself and your business (more on that in the next tip).

-First of all, once you’ve spoken to the seller about your process and build some trust, the number they gave you initially is probably going to change… so why use it at all?
+First, once you’ve spoken to the seller about your process and built some trust, the number they gave you will probably change… so why use it at all?

-Second, hearing a seller request a high price will usually make the salesperson (you or someone on your team) feel unmotivated to continue the call and they likely won’t operate at the same level of salesmanship.
+Second, hearing a seller request a high price will usually make the salesperson (you or someone on your team) feel unmotivated to continue the call.
+They likely won’t operate at the same level of salesmanship.